 Ending A Road Trip In Fine Fashion

-March 11, 2013 in Alexei Emelin, Andrei Markov, Brandon Prust, Brendan Gallagher, Brian Gionta, David Desharnais, Florida Panthers, Max Pacioretty, Michael Ryder, Montreal Canadiens, Ottawa Senators, PK Subban, Rene Bourque, Tomas Plekanec Tags: Alexei Emelin, Brandon Prust, Brendan Gallagher, Brian Gionta, David Desharnais, Francis Bouillon, Michael Ryder, Peter Budaj, PK Subban, Raphael Diaz, Rene Bourque, Tomas Plekanec
+March 11, 2013 in Alexei Emelin, Andrei Markov, Brandon Prust, Brendan Gallagher, Brian Gionta, David Desharnais, Florida Panthers, Max Pacioretty, Montreal Canadiens, Ottawa Senators, PK Subban, Rene Bourque, Tomas Plekanec Tags: Alexei Emelin, Brandon Prust, Brendan Gallagher, Brian Gionta, David Desharnais, Francis Bouillon, Michael Ryder, Peter Budaj, PK Subban, Raphael Diaz, Rene Bourque, Tomas Plekanec

 Two goals and an assist for Michael Ryder as he and his Canadiens hand the Florida Panthers a 5-2 smacking, and the first-place squad finishes off a highly successful five-game road trip losing only once along the way.